quilan1/ffxiv-crafting/README.md

 ## Customization

-This is all a personal project, and not intended for anyone else, but in the off-chance that someone wants to use it, references to the homeworld (Seraph) may be found in [crates/ffxiv_server/src/cli.rs](crates/ffxiv_server/src/cli.rs)
+This is all a personal project, and not intended for anyone else, but in the off-chance that someone wants to use it, references to the homeworld (Seraph) may be found in [frontend/src-ts/src/custom/statistics.ts](frontend/src-ts/src/custom/statistics.ts), as the HOMEWORLD variable.